-The MBA is offered primarily face-to-face, with some hybrid, online and directed study options amounting to less than 50% of the total program.
+The MBA is offered both hybrid and fully online.
+The hybrid program is primarily face-to-face, with some hybrid, online and directed study options amounting to less than 50% of the total program.

 MBA Program Mission

 Marymount California University's MBA program prepares students for effective and ethical entrepreneurial leadership in a global, interconnected economy.
 MBA students develop analytical, applied, and interpersonal skills within a community of practice to recognize, interpret, present, and lead business solutions to societal and organizational challenges.